 An audit is like a watchdog.
 It safeguards the accountability standards of DISA.
-An audit certifies the authentic financial status of DISA and points out, if there are any deficiencies, malpractice or frauds.
-It thus builds confidence in the minds of the people connected with DISA whether they are Board Members, beneficiaries or the public.
+An Auditor certifies the authentic financial status of DISA and points out, if there are any deficiencies, malpractice or frauds.
+It thus builds confidence in the minds of the people connected with DISA whether they are Governing Body Members, Beneficiaries or the Public.
 An audit is also a means for legal compliance.